urgrue/Java-Twitch-Api-Wrapper/README.md

 The wrapper provides the functionality for authenticating users of your application following the [Implicit Grant Flow](https://github.com/justintv/Twitch-API/blob/master/authentication.md#implicit-grant-flow).

-To use authentication, your application must be registered with twitch.tv and the callback URI should be set like the following:
+To use authentication, your application must be registered with Twitch and the `Redirect URI` should be set like the following:
-`http://127.0.0.1:23522/authorize.html`.
+`http://127.0.0.1:23522`.
 You may choose a different port other than `23522` if you wish, but the rest of the URI must remain exactly as specified above.

 The authentication process is explained in the following code example.